Floer theory for Lagrangian cobordisms: The Cthulhu complex

-Loosely speaking, every non-zero entry in this matrix is given by a count of rigid \emph{punctured pseudoholomorphic strips} of appropriate type, as described in Section \ref{sec:Cthulu-moduli-spaces}, where the counts are ``weighted by'' the above augmentations.
+Loosely speaking, every non-zero entry in this matrix is defined by counting rigid punctured pseudoholomorphic strips in the moduli spaces described in Section \ref{subsec: mixed moduli spaces}, where the counts are ``weighted'' by the augmentations.